Gregory B. Searle is a digital computer artist with a Bachelor in Fine Arts

 performance parameters in the options.
 This application is multi-

-cores in your CPU, even if you're using a tablet.
+even if you're using a tablet.

 Many factors will affect the overall speed of the rendering, CPU